vladlosev/fouskoti/README.md

 ```

 ### Plans
-- Implement a CI pipeline linting the source code.
-- Add publishing of release binaries.
 - Add a repository for the asdf package manager
 - Improve authentication support for Helm and OCI repositories.
 - Add recursive expansion of generated HelmRelease resources.